maxoiduss/gradle-build-helper/README.md

 - **Type**: `array`
 - **Default**: `["css", "dev"]`
 - **Description**: List of available Gradle profiles.
-If a task includes `with profile`, you will be prompted to select a profile, and the task will be executed with the selected profile, e.g., `-Pprofile=dev`.
+If a task includes `$profile`, you will be prompted to select a profile, and the task will be executed with the selected profile, e.g., `-Pprofile=dev`.

 ---